 The Avengers star admitted that he turned down the part “a few times” due to fear.
 “It ended up just kind of clicking to me in the way of looking at it as whatever you’re scared of, push yourself into it,” he added.

-While Captain America is patriotic in a more traditional sense, Parks and Recreation gives viewers not only people to root for but also loads of laughs.
+While Captain America and The Last Full Measure are patriotic in a more traditional sense, Parks and Recreation gives viewers not only people to root for but also loads of laughs.
 Amy Poehler’s Leslie Knope is perhaps the most patriotic fictional character to ever make her way to the screen, with her love of her hometown, Pawnee, fueling practically everything she does.

 “Leslie Knope is the child of ‘Yes We Can,’ you know,” the Saturday Night Live alum told The Washington Post in April 2012.
 “She’s the person who believes that, no matter how much power you have, you can make a difference, you can contribute, you can change things.
 Her kind of blind spot is how slow and hard it is.
 How slow change happens.”

 Scroll down to see more movies and TV shows to stream on Memorial Day.